Older Patient Outcomes

 The number of hematopoietic cell transplants in older patients has grown in the last decade due to the use of reduced-intensity and non-myeloablative conditioning regimens, which use lower doses of chemotherapy and/or radiation.
 These less-intense regimens rely on immunosuppression to permit engraftment in the patient, and it is the donated allo-reactive T cells that then eradicate residual malignant cells through a graft-versus-tumor effect.

-View the video below for the latest research impacting treatment decisions for older patients with AML who are considering HCT.
+View the video below for the latest research affecting treatment decisions for older patients with AML who are considering HCT.

 The use of less intense pre-transplant conditioning regimens, along with progress in post-transplant care, have allowed more patients >50 years or those with co-morbidities to undergo allogeneic HCT.
 Recent research has demonstrated that: